We came here to win – Gareth Southgate quickly switches focus to Spain final

 Gareth Southgate loved England’s latest late, late show but the much-criticised manager’s full focus quickly switched from a special semi-final triumph to Sunday’s European Championship final against Spain.

-Three years on from losing the continental showpiece to Italy on penalties, the Euro 2020 runners-up earned another shot at glory in Berlin this weekend.
+Three years on from losing the continental showpiece to Italy on penalties, the Euro 2020 runners-up earned another shot at glory in Berlin this weekend by beating the Netherlands 2-1.

 England underwhelmed at the start of this summer’s tournament as fans turned on manager Southgate but performances have gradually improved as they progressed through the knockouts.